ibexa/documentation-developer/docs/ibexa_products/headless.md

 - [[= product_name_headless =]] comes with a personalization engine, allowing to recommend content to the front user according to its behavior, or, when authenticated, contents matching user's segment/group.
 See [Personalization product guide](personalization_brochure.md) for more.
-- [[= product_name_headless =]]' scheduler allows to establish the future of the content and having a living front application with events even when the editorial team is absent or reduced.
-At midnight, during weekends or vacations, front users can discover new contents.
-A calendar summaries those scheduled content event.
-The calendar is extendable as everything in the Back Office, some event source could be added to coordinate content events with other company events.
+- Content scheduler, which allows you to establish the future of the content and use events to have a living front application, even when the editorial team is absent or reduced.
+This way, visitors can discover new content at midnight, during weekends or vacations.
+A calendar summarises those scheduled content events.
+Like everything in the Back Office, the calendar is extendable: you can add an event source to coordinate content events with other company events.

-#### [[= product_name_headless =]] adds more ways to structure and organize your content
+#### Many ways to structure and organize content

 - [[= product_name_headless =]] has specific feature to organize complex products and their catalogs, making it a strong Product Information Management (PIM) software.
     - Product are organized per product types × variants × catalogs × categories × tags.